-Boyfriend embarrasses girlfriend by overdoing it (also seen in the Benny the Bull footage above)
+• Boyfriend embarrasses girlfriend by overdoing it (also seen in the Benny the Bull footage above)

 • Camera operator embarrasses teenager by putting him on Kiss Cam next to an older woman who he doesn’t know

 • Camera swings back to a couple who previously refused to kiss

 • Dude kisses/chugs a beer instead of kissing girlfriend (or in this case, I think the guy just improvises when put on camera and nails it)

-• Camera focusing on an opposition fan sitting with no one next to him just so he can get booed
+• Camera focusing on an opposition fan sitting with no one next to them just so they can get booed

 2. Dance Cam / Dancing staff / Dance Off

 These sometimes go viral, and therefore they often get staged… in an attempt to go viral.
 But who cares.

 It’s almost impossible not to watch this video about ten times in a row.
 Watch how nuts the crowd goes at 1:45 onwards.
 Fun, participatory, social, memorable.
 Cuban would approve:

 And you’ve definitely already seen this one, but it is another classic, so enjoy: